bkhelifi/CADS_2025/Beginners_handson/README.md

 ## Session of Wednesday, 9h30/10h45
 **Introduction to the Gammapy library** and the data analysis workflow.

-Made by Bruno Khélifi (APC, Paris).
+Prepared by Bruno Khélifi (APC, Paris).
 Location : room CIAS, Observatoire de Meudon

 [Link to the presentation](<1.
 Introduction to Gammapy/>).